-- Don’t do anything that interferes with your ability to smell or taste; do not eat flavorful foods, mints, or chew gum; do not wear fragrance; and do not smoke.
-However, wine tastings are sometimes paired with food for tasting, such as cheeses and chocolate.
+- Don’t do anything that interferes with your ability to smell or taste.
+Do not eat flavorful foods or mints, do not chew gum, do not wear fragrance, and do not smoke.
+Sometimes wine tastings are sometimes paired with food for tasting, such as cheeses and chocolate.

 - Don’t taste wine in a room with cooking smells or other odors, such as cleaning products or pet odors.

-- Do eat a plain cracker or bite of bread, if desired to clear your palate when tasting several wines or wine paired with foods.
+- Do eat a plain cracker or bite of bread to clear your palate between wines when tasting several wines or wine paired with foods.